 – Mahatma Gandhi

 “Consciousness is the highest experience of order continuing order.
 And at the sentient level, this order is driven by love.”
 Thus, our creation is the manifestation of our Creator’s affection.
 And now we—the created—have become the Creator.
 The true realization of this purpose must necessarily motivate a love that extends beyond ourselves and our species to the whole of nature in its beauty.
-Should we assume our role as creator, then we all must personify our Creator’s love.
 If we want to continue our existence, then we must love our existence—its past, its present, and its future.

 “Our remote descendants, safely arrayed on many worlds throughout the Solar System and beyond, will be unified by their common heritage, by their regard for their home planet, and by the knowledge that, whatever other life may be, the only humans in all the Universe come from Earth.
 They will gaze up and strain to find the blue dot in their skies.
 They will love it no less for its obscurity and fragility.
 They will marvel at how vulnerable the repository of all our potential once was, how perilous our infancy, how humble our beginnings, how many rivers we had to cross before we found our way.” – Carl Sagan